 The housing consultancy line is free to all NHAS members and our team of experienced housing specialists are available Monday to Friday, 9am to 6pm.

-We’ll support you to explore all practical options open to your client, and we will send you a confirmation of the advice we provide.
+Whether you contact us through the consultancy line or webchat service, we’ll support you to explore all practical options open to your client, and we will send you a confirmation of the advice we provide.

 All NHAS Consultancy Line cases are kept anonymous and will only be identified by a combination of the Agency reference number and the client’s date of birth/postcode.
 In order to maintain the anonymity of the cases, it is important to ensure that any documents you share with the Consultancy Line have the client’s details removed.